NY Times Profile of Wayne Pacelle

 Critter News

 This is a story of inhumane treatment and a story of psychological torment for these animals,” Wayne Pacelle, president and chief executive officer of the Washington-based animal rights group, said at a news conference Wednesday.
-Actually, it's more then allegations.
-They have video.
-The video footage shows monkeys biting themselves and slamming against the bars of small cages.
+It is the nation’s largest primate research lab that studies chimpanzees.

 Critter News